mate-academy/py-chat-queries/README.md

 who sent messages in 2015.
 Use `values_list`.

 4. `get_actual_chats` - should return list of the actual chats.
-Chats is actual when it is a message in it that was sent no later than 2020.
+Chats is actual when it is a message in it that was sent later than 2020.

 5. `get_messages_contain_authors_first_name` - should return a list of `Messages` which text contains author's `first_name`.